 Since May 20th, 2017, I’ve haven’t been able to fully swallow or breathe.
 I’ve been in and out of the ER and getting procedures done that until only very recently yielded conclusive results for a rare esophagus disease.
 Long story short: it’s really sucked and God is really good.

 No one’s ever said it to me like that before; that it’s a good thing I can’t be like God in every way.
-It left me buzzing.
-How can I be called to be Christlike (1 Corinthians 1:11) in every way, and yet in some ways never be like Him?
-Why is that unattainable by design?
-Are there truly at least 10 characteristics God alone has, that I never will, all for my joy and His glory?
+But how could I be called to be Christlike (1 Corinthians 1:11) in every way, and yet in some ways never be like Him?

 Who do you think is the most unlikely missionary of all-time?
 Maybe you’d say Paul (See Acts 9), a persecutor of the early church turned apostle for Christ.
 Or, maybe you think of more modern day missionaries like Jim Elliot, William Carey, and CT Studd.

 By Rachel and Bailey It’s our one year anniversary at All the More — so we want to celebrate with you how this blog came to be and the ways in which God has provided and used it this past year!